 Aware Super has regular interactions with the Australian Taxation Office (ATO) and from time to time, there are various matters under ATO review or audit.
 In July 2022, the ATO commenced an audit on certain matters.
-As of the reporting date, the audit is in its early stages and the ATO has not provided Aware Super with a position paper indicating that further tax may be payable or any amended tax assessments.
+As of the reporting date, the ATO has not provided Aware Super with a position paper indicating that further tax may be payable or any amended tax assessments.
 The taxation issues covered by the audit are complex and dependent on their facts.
 Aware Super believes it has acted in accordance with tax legislation and independent advice obtained, and believes the positions in respect of the matters subject to audit are reasonable.